RoeiRubach/Classic-Solitaire-game-.NET/README.md

-# Console-Solitaire-Project   :spades: :hearts: :clubs: :diamonds:
+# Console Solitaire Project   :spades: :hearts: :clubs: :diamonds:

 This is a solitaire game written with Visual Studio, C++ programming, console application.
 Solitaire is a genre of card games that can be played by a single player.